okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/anything-as-a-source/index.md

 ## Overview

-The Okta Anything-as-a-Source (XaaS) integration provides your organization with the ability to connect any HR source to your Okta org.
+The Okta Anything-as-a-Source (XaaS) integration provides your organization with the ability to source identities from any HR source to your Okta org.
 The HR source acts as a source of truth, and users are pushed and mapped to Okta user profiles in the Okta Universal Directory.
 There are two methods to implement the XaaS integration:

 * Using Okta Workflows